lawrenceslng/Async_Video_Chat/notes.md

 TODO

-need to find way to stop video and audio from playing after closing out of modal LN
+need to find way to stop video and audio from playing after closing out of modal LN - should have solved

 loading screen for video upload ===